Nutrition Practice Test Questions

 4. Digestive enzymes

-10. Nondigestible food ingredients that stimulate the growth and activity of certain bacteria in the colon are called:
+1. What is the nondigestible food ingredient that stimulates the growth and activity of certain bacteria in the colon?

 1. Insoluble fiber